 The Thompson Park Circle: Entrance to the Park

+Early in its design phase, John C. Thompson, President of the New York Air Brake, must have envisioned the Park Circle as the City Park’s grand entrance.
 Seeking out John C. Olmsted, the adopted son of the notable Frederick Law Olmsted of Central Park fame, Mr. Thompson nevertheless hoped to capture the prestigious nature of the elder Olmsted’s work.

 It should be noted John often partnered alongside his brother, Frederick Law Olmsted, Jr., after their father retired to carry on the family business.
 John’s biological father, also named John Olmsted, contracted tuberculosis and passed away.
 His mother remarried the deceased John’s brother, Frederick Law Olmsted Sr.

 In other words, young John’s adoptive father was his uncle, and his brother, by adoption, was actually his cousin.
-Frederick Law Olmsted, Jr., wasn’t born until 1870, some 15 years or so after Central Park was designed by his father.
+Frederick Law Olmsted, Jr., wasn’t born until 1870, some 15 years or so after his father designed Central Park.

 Mr. Olmstead made his visit to Watertown, which the Daily Times reported on June 7—